DLPietro/learning-roadmap/README.md

 # 🗺️ Learning Roadmap: My Journey in Data & Software Skills

-Welcome to my **structured learning roadmap** — a public, week-by-week plan to build and deepen my skills in **Python programming, data analysis and visualization best practices**.
+Welcome to my **structured learning roadmap** — a public, week-by-week plan to build and deepen my skills in **Python programming, data analysis, and visualization best practices**.

 This repository serves as both a **personal study guide** and a **transparent log of progress**, helping me stay consistent, accountable, and focused on measurable goals.